 You can use 8 types of train/bus lines in the Hakone area.
 They are the following; Hakone Tozan Train, Hakone Tozan Cable Car, Hakone Ropeway, Hakone Sightseeing Cruise, Hakone Tozan Bus, Kanko-Shosetsu-Meguri Bus, Odakyu Hakone Highway Bus, Tokai Bus Orange Shuttle.
 But please be aware that if you ride the bus outside the designated areas, you will be charged for the extra section.

-More information about the Hakone Free Pass here.
+More information: The Hakone Free Pass

 Hakone Onsen

 Hakone Onsen is a general name for the hot springs in the Hakone area.
 If you break it down into more specific areas, there are many many more, from the bottom to the middle area of the volcanic mountain of Hakone.
 For example, Hakone Yumoto Onsen, Miyanoshita Onsen, Gora Onsen, just to name a few of the famous ones.
-In order to visit an onsen on your day trip, it’s best if it’s close to Hakone Yumoto Station, the access point to the Hakone area from Tokyo.
-Below are some hot springs facilities you might want to visit.

 This is a traditional hot springs facility using water from 5 different hot springs sources, so you’ll be able to enjoy different types of hot springs at this one facility.
 They also have a restaurant where you can eat and a relaxation room where you can take a break after your bath.

-• Opening Hours:
+- Opening Hours:

 Their regular hot springs hours are from 11 am to 11 pm (entry is permitted only until 10 pm).
 They also have a limited early morning option from 6 am to 9 am.
 And their restaurant is open from noon to 10 pm (last orders are until 9:30 pm).

 Take the Yumoto Ryokan Shuttle Bus (Route A) from Hakone Yumoto Station to Hotel Okada.
-It’s about a 5 minute bus ride and 100 yen one way.
+It’s about a 5 minute bus ride and around 100 yen one way.
 Buses leave every 30 minutes from 9 am to 6:45 pm from the station.
 After getting to the hotel, take the elevator to the 8th floor and follow the signs to the hot springs facility.

 The shuttle bus stop is across the street from Hakone Yumoto station to the left.
 The small buses are orange and white colored so you should be able to find them quite easily.

-• Address: 191 Yumotochaya, Hakone-machi, Ashigara Shimo-gun, Kanagawa
+- Address: 191 Yumotochaya, Hakone-machi, Ashigara Shimo-gun, Kanagawa

 Tenseien